cac-t-u-s/cac-t-u-s.github.io/pages/bpf.md

 ### Precision

 BPFs have a **precision** parameter, which can be set between 0 and 10 decimals.
-Input `x-points` and `y-points` are automatically trucated to this precision.
+Input `x-points` and `y-points` are automatically truncated to this precision.

 <img src="bpf_img/bpf-decimals.png">

 > **Note:** Precision is an important parameter to consider when converting data, e.g. from sound analysis to the symbolic level.
-A low precision value can be responsible for excessive rounding or trucating the values.
+A low precision value can be responsible for excessive rounding or truncating the values.
 >
 > <img src="bpf_img/bpf-decimals-truncated.png">